Payment is expected on a monthly basis, at the first lesson of each month, before any lessons will be taught. Cheque and cash are accepted.

 I expect regular practice and serious effort from my students.
 I reserve the right to terminate my relationship with a student based on lack of dedication.

 For practice, access to a piano is a necessity.
 For many students, an electric piano (with weight-sensitive keys) can be a suitable alternative to an acoustic piano.

 A metronome is a requirement.
-An electric metronome is preferred.
-Although computer programs and mechanical metronomes are not as accurate as a electric metronomes, they can be used in a pinch.
+An electronic metronome is preferred.
+Although computer programs and mechanical metronomes are not as accurate as a electronic metronomes, they can be used in a pinch.